Proceedings peer review policy

 Peer review of papers published in the IOP Conference Series titles is undertaken through processes administered by the organizers and proceedings editors.
 The detailed procedures will vary from event to event according to the custom and practice of each community.
 Our publishing agreements require peer review to be undertaken in accordance with the principles outlined below.

 In addition, all organizers/editors will be required to complete a form describing how the papers were peer reviewed.
 This information will be published as part of the proceedings.
+IOP Publishing reserves the right to request peer review reports at any time.

 All conferences are requested to adhere to the following minimum standards: